Synthesis of Infinite State Systems: bounded degree games

 \begin{exa}[Level predicates] Let $\mathcal{T}_k$ be expanded by $x\in \mathsf{Factorial}$ if $|x|$ is in $\{n!\ |\ n \in \omega\}$.
 Then bounded out degree games definable in the resulting structure have definable strategies.

 In fact, whenever $\mathcal{T}_k$ is expanded by level predicates (see Example \ref{YesSelExample}), its definable bounded out degree games also have definable strategies. \end{exa}

 Higher-order pushdown games \cite{CarayolHMOS08} and iterated store pushdown games \cite{Fratani} are definable in expansions of $\mathcal{T}_k$ by parameters for which the selection property holds \cite{Fratani}.
 It follows that in these cases as well, definable strategies exist.
+(See also \cite{CarayolS08} for effective constructions of strategies.)